What is EDI? A Brief History

 Before EDI, businesses relied on moving paper-based documents, which would take far too long and not provide the flexibility that an electronic exchange would.
 As smooth as EDI transactions run today in enterprises across many different industries, that wasn’t always the case.
 In fact, the creation of EDI is a story that many IT pros who use it today might not even be aware of.

-The manual process that companies would be faced with if not for EDI is one that is simply cumbersome and inefficient:
+The manual process that companies would be faced with if not for EDI reporting is one that is simply cumbersome and inefficient:

 The EDI process, however, is one that companies utilize to save time, money, and make life a whole lot easier.
 According to Infoworld Magazine's survey of an enterprise company, the cost for processing a paper-based purchase order is almost $70, whereas the same transaction performed through EDI costs less than $1.1